 Client Success Stories From Pregnancy Care Providers

-The following paragraphs describe cases successfully managed by Program Providers since joining the Texas Alternative to Abortion Services Program.
+The following paragraphs describe cases successfully managed by Program Providers since joining the Thriving Texas Families Program.
 They are shared for the limited purpose of illustrating the quality and scope of the Providers’ work.
 The clients have given their consent for their stories to be shared, and their names have been changed to protect their privacy.